bowman2001/hugo-mod-open-in-vscode/README.md

 ## Function

 If the local Hugo project is rendered **in server-mode**, the two partials wrap a link around the HTML element.
-The link starts with `vscode:\\` and contains the full path to the current content file.
+The link starts with `vscode://file` and then follows the full path to the current content file.
 To produce the path the partial needs the parameter `sourcePath` in the configuration.
 It needs to contain the full path to your local content folder.
 Without this parameter, nothing happens.

 ## Security Risk!